 TIP – When putting the pan in the BBQ, be very careful not to get close to the hot charcoal or bump the rack that the briquets are on so that the dust from the charcoal won’t fly into the pan (since the pan will have drippings in it that the gravy is made out of).

-Using hot mitts, carefully (be careful not to touch the hot coals, rack, barbecue kettle or other hot surfaces) put the “hinged cooking grate” in the BBQ (this is also a handy accessory).
+Using hot mitts, carefully (be careful not to touch the hot coals, rack, barbecue kettle or other hot surfaces) put the “hinged cooking grate” in the BBQ.

-TIP – When putting the hinged cooking grate in the BBQ, try to do it gently so not to bump, move or disturb the briquets so the very light dust on them doesn’t get into the dripping pan.
+When putting the hinged cooking grate in the BBQ, try to do it very gently so not to bump, move or disturb the briquettes so the very light dust on them doesn’t get into the dripping pan.

 Put the lid on the BBQ with the vent on top of the lid open.

-ABOUT 15 MINUTES AFTER PUTTING THE TURKEY ON THE GRILL (this timing assumes that the turkey was put on the grill 45 minutes after lighting the briquets which would equal a total of 1 hour after the coals were initially lit), take off the lid.
+ABOUT 15 MINUTES AFTER PUTTING THE TURKEY ON THE GRILL take the lid off of the grill (this timing assumes that the turkey was put on the grill 45 minutes after lighting the briquets which would equal a total of 1 hour after the coals were initially lit).

 Using the cooking fork, open the hinged cooking grates, and using long tongs, carefully add 10 regular mesquite coals to each side (be careful not to touch the hot coals, rack, barbecue kettle or other hot surfaces).